 Asthma is thought to be caused by a combination of genetic and environmental factors.

 Asthma and allergies are closely linked.
 About 70 to 80% of asthma in New Zealand is associated with allergies.
-Often people with asthma also have eczema or hay fever, or have close family members who have asthma, eczema or hay fever.
+Often people with asthma also have eczema (allergic skin rash) or hay fever, or have close family members who have asthma, eczema or hay fever.

-- If you are atopic, allergies, especially to dust mite, can be a trigger for your asthma.
+If you are atopic, allergies can be a trigger for your asthma.

 Factors in our environment thought to have a role in causing asthma include:

-allergens air pollution (such as second hand smoke)
+allergens air pollution (such as exposure to tobacco smoke)

 Triggers – things that can cause asthma symptoms

-Learning what triggers your asthma and finding ways to avoid or reduce the impact is an important part of managing your asthma.
+Learning what triggers your asthma and finding ways to avoid or reduce the effects is an important part of managing your asthma.